vdemeester/blog/content/posts/2018-08-16-gotest-tools-assertions.md

 -   `Contains` succeeds if item is in collection.
 Collection may be a string, map, slice, or array.

-	If collection is a string, item must also be a string, and is compared using strings.Contains().
+	If collection is a string, item must also be a string, and is compared using `strings.Contains()`.
 If collection is a Map, contains will succeed if item is a key in the map.
-If collection is a slice or array, item is compared to each item in the sequence using reflect.DeepEqual().
+If collection is a slice or array, item is compared to each item in the sequence using `=reflect.DeepEqual()=`.
 -   `Len` succeeds if the sequence has the expected length.
 -   `Nil` succeeds if obj is a nil interface, pointer, or function.